wstefanska1/wstefanska1/README.md

 - <b><a href="https://github.com/wstefanska1/mushrooms_exploration">Mushroom Dataset Analysis</a></b>
   - Conducted exploratory data analysis for classification and pattern discovery
   - Applied dimensionality reduction techniques to improve feature understanding

+<h3>Backend & Databases</h3>

+- <b><a href="https://github.com/wstefanska1/carrental_app">GoCar – Car Rental System (Backend & REST API)</a></b>
+  - Designed and implemented a relational database using SQLite for users, vehicles, and rental history
+  - Developed a backend service using Python and Flask, exposing REST API endpoints for authentication and rental operations
+  - Integrated the backend with a React Native mobile application to enable end-to-end system functionality